swenyang/react-iscroll/README.md

 	- `onRefresh`

-		*Required*, When touch is released, this function will be called if the pull down is active.
+		*Required*, When touch is released, this function will be called if the pulldown is active.

 ## Functions
 - `IScroll.updateIScroll`

-	Update iScroll library to `refresh()` and calculate wrapper's positions.
-Since IScroll don't know children updated or not, you might need to call this function manually, e.g. on async data loaded, or on children's state changed.
+	Update iScroll by calling `iScrollInstance.refresh()` and calculate wrapper's positions.
+Since React-IScroll don't know children updated or not, you might need to call this function manually, e.g. on async data loaded, or on children's state changed.

 	```js
 	import IScroll from "iscroll-react"